Skip to Main Content

 Welcome!

 Welcome to Brandeis Library's guide for Linguistics.
-The tabs on the left side of the page are suggested starting points for your research.
+The resources in this guide are suggested starting points for your research.

 Please reach out to me if you need help with your research, citations, finding corpora, etc. My contact information is on the left side of the page, beneath the navigation.
 I am available for in-person and Zoom appointments with Brandeis students, faculty, and staff.